mixotricha/makertron/README.md

 <h2>Motivation</h2>
-The Makertron has been developed because we simply have not been able to find a solids platform for constructive geometry generation that has a server side component and a client component and we realise that others are also in the same boat as ourselves.
+The Makertron was developed to address the lack of a solids platform for constructive geometry generation with a server-side and a client-side component.

 <h2>Makertron Server</h2>

 The Makertron server supports its own internal geometry engine based on a BREP representation.
-We have spent considerable time testing various alternate geometry engines and exploring the topology problems inherent in providing verifiable water tight consistent meshes at scale and speed.
+We have spent considerable time testing various alternative geometry engines and exploring the topology problems inherent in providing verifiable, watertight, consistent meshes at scale and speed.

 We have concluded that the <a href="https://www.opencascade.com/doc/occt-6.7.0/overview/html/occt_brep_format.html">BREP</a> representation is good for speed but we also acknowledge that some jobs are better performed by <a href="http://www.cgal.org/">CGAL</a>.
-Finding just the right balance between speed and quality and having a server that chucks real geometry around is what I want.
+We want a server that deals with real geometry and we need the right balance between speed and quality.

-One of the goals of the Makertron design philosophy is to have one clear clean rendering pipe line that produces consistent meshes all the way from the instantiation of the BREP equations all the way through to the requesting client while keeping the server and client loosely coupled.
-Recent milestone has been reached in passing backwards and forwards between the BREP and the CGAL.
+One of the goals of the Makertron design philosophy is to have one clear clean rendering pipeline that produces consistent meshes from the instantiation of the BREP equations all the way through to the requesting client, while keeping the server and client loosely coupled.
+A recent milestone has been reached in passing backwards and forwards between the BREP and the CGAL.

 <li>Run as many cores of the server as you want.</li>
-<li>Split your constructive geometry problems up how you want.</li>
+<li>Split your constructive geometry problems up across multiple cores in the way you want.</li>
 <li>Interact with other systems and generate your constructive geometry code relative to those systems</li>
 </br>

-This stands in contrast to OpenSCAD client model which features a plethora of complex rendering tricks to avoid creating geometry ( <a href="http://www.nigels.com/research/egsggh98.pdf">GoldFeather</a>) in order to try and manage the speed/quality challenge that all constructive geometry engines must face.
+This stands in contrast to the OpenSCAD client model which features a plethora of complex rendering tricks to avoid creating geometry ( <a href="http://www.nigels.com/research/egsggh98.pdf">GoldFeather</a>) in order to manage the speed/quality challenge that all constructive geometry engines must face.

-Lastly the OpenSCAD parser while supporting an excellent CSG language ( though in some areas ambiguous ) is so glued to the code base which in turn is glued to the interface and supporting codde.
+Lastly the OpenSCAD parser, while supporting an excellent CSG language ( though in some areas ambiguous ), is glued to the code base which in turn is glued to the interface and supporting code.

-It is our opinion that this effort has stalled and something new needed to be developed to address these issues.

-A few good efforts are being made at this and they may improve in the future.
-We are adding our own to the list.
+A few good efforts are being made to address these issues and they may be alleviated in the future.
+We are adding our own effort to the list.

 <a href="http://composition.al/blog/2017/07/30/what-do-people-mean-when-they-say-transpiler/">What Do People Mean When They Say Transpiler?</a>